Sparring Spears (Dorata)

 This simple and inexpensive piece of kit is essential to experiencing one of the best parts of Greek reenacting: combat sparring.
 The pugil stick design permits square hits to unprotected faces without injury, which in turn allows us to fight in otherwise authentic panoply.
 We do not allow rubber sparring/training heads because their round points can still injure unprotected eyes.
 We have a number of sparring spears as loaners, but we encourage you to make your own if you’re handy.

 The shaft is a simple 1” wooden dowel, 7-9 feet long.
 These are readily available at hardware stores and do not need to be any specific type of wood.
-The other materials you’ll need are a 3” wide pool noodle, some 1/2” EVA foam (double layered to 1” thickness), a 3” stress-relief ball, some thin, inexpensive leather (pigskin is great), four 1” 1oz round lead weights, some heavy duty stretch flashing tape (duct tape will also work), some Gorilla glue, and some leather thong.
+The other materials you’ll need are a 3” wide pool noodle, some 1/2” EVA foam (double layered to 1” thickness), a 3” stress-relief ball, some thin, inexpensive leather (pigskin is great) or heavyweight canvas, four 1” 1oz round lead weights, some heavy duty stretch flashing tape (duct tape will also work), some Gorilla glue, and some leather thong.
 Construction is simple; the photos speak for themselves.

 Additional stress ball foam (which doesn’t crush down over time) can be inserted in the noodle for further cushioning if desired.